maubanel/UE5-Lighting/post-process/README.md

 Crank up the **Dirt Mask Intensity** to `500`.
 You can see the dusk mask texture and see that it just adds what looks like dirt and some lens abberations to this part of the scene.

 We want a pretty subtle effect especially when we change the color.
 So on the **Gazebo** we will make it `10.0`, back room we will exagerate it to `20.0` and make it subtler in the middle room at `11.0`.
-Play the game and check the results.
-It should be **VERY** subtle.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/65d69870-acbb-4e15-b16c-c7e71444c584